-All children, regardless of their circumstances, are entitled to a full-time education which is suitable for their age, ability, aptitude, and any special educational needs they may have.
+All children, regardless of their circumstances, are entitled to a full-time education which is suitable to their age, ability, aptitude, and any special educational needs they may have.
 Local authorities have a duty to establish, as far as it is possible to do so, the identity of children of compulsory school age who are absent for prolonged periods or missing from education in their area.

-When children have unexplainable and/or persistent absences from education for prolonged periods and/or on repeat occasions; this can be a vital warning sign of a range safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
-School staff should follow the school's procedures for dealing with children who are persistently absent and children missing education, to identify such abuses as early as possible.
-In the case of absent pupils this helps prevent the risk of them becoming a child missing education in the future.
-Procedures should be followed when problems are first emerging, but also where children are already known to the local authority children's social care service and have a social worker (such as a child on a Child in Need or Child Protection Plan, or a Child we Care for/LAC plan).
-Being absent from education may increase known safeguarding risks within the family or in the community.
-See 'working together to improve school attendance' for further guidance: https://www.gov.uk/government/publications/working-together-to-improve-school-attendance
+Children being absent from education for prolonged periods and/or on repeat occasions can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation - particularly county lines.
+School staff should follow the school's procedures for dealing with children who are persistently absent and children missing education to identifying such abuse as early as possible, and in the case of absent pupils, this helps prevent the risk of them becoming a child missing education in the future.
+This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child who is a child in need or who has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.
+See 'working together to improve school attendance' for further guidance: Working together to improve school attendance - GOV.UK (www.gov.uk).